MiniProject617/Bacterial-Cells-Object-Detection1/README.md

 ## Usage

-There are 4 Google Colab python code notebooks:
+There are 4 Google Colab Python code notebooks:

 1. Augmentation_csv.ipyng

-This code creates augmantation for the train data by changing the images and the annotation cordinats in the CSV file.
+This code augments the train data by changing the images and the CSV file’s annotation coordinates.

 Data needed: